sefadegirmenci/Anmeldung/README.md

 - [ ] Automatic registration can be implemented.

 <b>!!!
 This project is only designed for personal usage.
-Profitting from this project is not allowed. </b>
+Profitting from this project is not allowed as it might put other people in a systematic disadvantage.
+Therefore, this project might be considered as a non-open source project. </b>